CharlieInRain/docs-site/docs/index.md

 ## Trading on Binance DEX

-Binance DEX is the native marketplace on Binance Chain, allowing you to exchange digital assets issued and listed on it.<br/>
+Binance DEX is the native marketplace on BNB Beacon Chain, allowing you to exchange digital assets issued and listed on it.<br/>
 The matching happens within the blockchain nodes and all of the transactions are recorded on-chain, therefore forming a complete, auditable ledger of activity.

 **ATTENTION**: The match logic on DEX is quite different from normal centralized exchange.<br/>